Thailand rolls out cannabis clinic based on traditional medicine

 Thailand, which has a tradition of using cannabis to relieve pain and fatigue, legalized marijuana for medical use and research in 2017 to boost agricultural income.

 The largest producer of medicinal cannabis is currently the health ministry's Government Pharmaceutical Organization.
-Kasetsart University's director of medical cannabis research, Natakorn Thasnas, told Reuters that the university would supply 2,200 kilograms of cannabis leaf to the ministry.
+Kasetsart University's director of medical cannabis research, Natakorn Thasnas, told Reuters that the university would supply 2,200kg of cannabis leaf to the ministry.

 Cannabis production, cultivation and sale has been limited to licensed Thai producers for the next four years to protect the domestic industry.
 Currently, only hospitals and research facilities are allowed to apply for cannabis production and extraction licenses, but the government is reviewing regulations to enable Thai businesses to apply for permits.